spierala/mini-rx-store/projects/mini-rx-store/README.md

 ```

 #### Make simple things simple:
-If a Feature in your application requires only simple state management, then you can fall back to a simplified API which is offered for each `MiniFeature` instance (returned by `MiniStore.feature()`)
+If a Feature in your application requires only simple state management, then you can fall back to a simplified API which is offered for each `MiniFeature` instance (returned by the `MiniStore.feature` function)
 ```
 private feature: MiniFeature<UserState> = MiniStore.feature<UserState>('users', initialState);